Introduction

 \]

-Equating and dividing by \(\pi \rho^2\) yields the volume-average
+Equating and dividing by \(\pi \rho^2\) yields the volume-average form.

 The Maximum Principle

-The mean value property has an immediate qualitative consequence: a harmonic
+The mean value property has an immediate qualitative consequence.
+A harmonic

 function cannot attain a strict interior maximum on a connected domain.
-Any
+Any point at

-the elliptic counterpart of the heat-equation pointwise bound, with the
+of the heat-equation pointwise bound, with the initial-time data slice replaced by

-initial-time data slice replaced by the spatial boundary.
+the spatial boundary.

 Theorem: Maximum Principle for Harmonic Functions